GursharanKaur08/VHDL-Programs/README.md

 ->  Full Adder using Data Flow Modelling

+->  Full Adder using Data Flow and behavioural Modelling

+->  Full Adder using Data Flow + Structural + Behavioural Modelling

-->  4 bit parallel adder using structural modelling
+->  4 bit parallel adder using structural Modelling

 Program 4:

-->  Comparator

-->  Parity Checker

-->  Parity Generator
+->  2x4 or 3x8 decoder using DFM

+->  BCD to Decimal Decoder

+->  BCD to Seven Segment Display

 Program 5:

-->  D - Latch simulation

-->  SR - Latch using NOR gate
+->  To realise and simulate Comparator

+->  To realise and simulate Parity checker

+->  To realise and simulate Parity generator

+Program 6:

-->  SR - Latch using NAND gate
+->  Design a SR flip flop

+->  Design a JK flip flop

+->  Design a T flip flop

 Program 7: